 to use on the specified site.

 You can always delete your app from the site by running the

 forge uninstall command.

 forge install command only installs your app onto the selected product.

 To install onto multiple products, repeat these steps again, selecting another product each time.

 You must run

 forge install in any of the Forge environments.

 Iterate through your function’s development by invoking the function using the web trigger.

-Note that the parameter does not have a value for scheduled triggers, so you should avoid referencing it in your function.
+event parameter does not have a value for scheduled triggers, so you should avoid referencing it

 modules: scheduledTrigger: - key: my-scheduled-trigger function: '<your-function-key>' interval: hour